RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Manage file permissions using Linux command/readme.md

 ## Procedures followed
 In this project, I used the Linux command prompt to ensure users on the team are authorized with the appropriate permissions.**using the following steps:**

-**1.Check file and directory details**
+**1. Check file and directory details**

 Using linux command prompt I checked the permissions set for files and subdirectories in the projects directory. including hidden files.Then, use the output of this command in the lab as a screenshot added to the file

-**2.Describe the permissions string**
+**2. Describe the permissions string**

-In this step i choose one example from the output in the previous step, then I write a short description that explains the 10-character string in the example describing what the 10-character string is for and what each character represents.
+In this step i choose one example from the output in the previous step, then I write a short description that explains the 10-character string in the example describing what the 10-character string is for and what each character represents.A 10 character permission string tells you what type of file it is and who can do what with it.
+Here’s how to read it:

+**3.Change file permissions**
+The organization provide set of rule related users permetions it' does not allow others to have write access to any files.
+In theis step i checked which file needs to have its permissions modified.
+Using a Linux command I modify these permissions.